daddyomarjeng/learn_express_js/README.md

 # 4. Serving Static Files

-- Tt serves static files like: _images, css, and js files,_ we use _express.static_
+- It serves static files like: _images, css, and js files,_ we use _express.static_
   - it is a built-in middleware function in Express.
 The function is like:
     - express.static(root, [options])
     - the _root_ arguement specifies the root directory from which to serve static assets